-Of the \$3,587,730,000 in capital assets, net of accumulated depreciation, \$40,494,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
+Of the \$3,754,751,000 in capital assets, net of accumulated depreciation, \$40,422,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
 This project, which opened to traffic in March 2003, was jointly funded by CFX, the Greater Orlando Aviation Authority, the City of Orlando, Orange County, Florida, and private developers, with CFX serving as the lead agency on the project.
 The Goldenrod Road Extension extends from the previous terminus of Goldenrod Road at Narcoossee Road south to Cargo Road.
-This facility intersects SR 528 (Martin Andersen Beachline Expressway), east of the Orlando International Airport, at a system interchange.
+This facility intersects State Road 528 (Martin B. Andersen Beachline Expressway), east of the Orlando International Airport, at a system interchange.
 Each partner contributing to this project will be repaid through toll revenues generated by this road.
 After all operational expenses are met and the partners are reimbursed for their contributions, the toll plaza will be demolished and the roadway will be transferred to the City of Orlando.
 CFX will retain ownership of the interchange to SR 528 and certain portions of the right-of-way.
-Since this project is a nonsystem project, it is accounted for on a single line in the Statement of Revenues, Expenses and Changes in Net Position, in the nonoperating revenues (expenses) section.
+Since this project is a non-system project, it is accounted for on a single line in the statements of revenues, expenses and changes in net position, in the non-operating revenues (expenses) section.
 The toll revenues on this project are not pledged to CFX's bond indebtedness.